sdeeg-vmware/tkg/Readme.md

 # TKG Tools

 My set of tools I use to deploy and manage TKG (mostly TKGs) from a Linux "jumpbox".
+These are likely to change a lot with the release of vSphere 8.

 ## Requirements